awsdocs/amazon-ecs-developer-guide/doc_source/launch_container_instance.md

         aws s3 cp s3://your_bucket_name/ecs.config /etc/ecs/ecs.config
         ```
       + Specify tags for your container instance using the `ECS_CONTAINER_INSTANCE_TAGS` configuration parameter\.
 This creates tags that are associated with Amazon ECS only, they cannot be listed using the Amazon EC2 API\.
+**Important**
+If you launch your container instances using an Amazon EC2 Auto Scaling group, then you should use the ECS\_CONTAINER\_INSTANCE\_TAGS agent configuration parameter to add tags\.
+This is due to the way in which tags are added to Amazon EC2 instances that are launched using Auto Scaling groups\.

         ```
         #!/bin/bash